kflu/kflu.github.io/_posts/2016-06-17-fsharp-update.md

 comments: true
 ---

 I looked into [Ionide][Ionide] that enhances Atom/VSCode into an F# IDE.
-I'd say compared with other languages I've looked into recently, like Haskell and OCaml, the experience is pretty good.
+I'd say compared with the IDE toolings of other languages I've looked into recently, like Haskell and OCaml, the experience is pretty good.
 It has auto-complete, Paket and Fake integration.
 It is still not as good as VisualStudio though.
 One thing I miss a lot is "Go to definition" on a type in assemblies.
 With VisualStudio, it brings you to the "ILDASM" style metadata.
 This is greatly useful for exploration.

 But I still appreciate the cross-platform capability that the tool brings in -